Clarkson-Applied-Data-Science/2024_ia651_Patel_Anand/README.md

 ## Models Used and Validation Metrics
 Several machine learning models were employed in this project.
-1.RandomForest Classifier
+- RandomForest Classifier
-2.DecisionTree Classifier
+- DecisionTree Classifier
-3.XGBoost Classifier
+- XGBoost Classifier
 Model performance was evaluated using metrics such as accuracy, precision, recall, and F1 score.

 **RandomForestClassifier**